tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 Not famous.
 Not legendary.
 Just good enough.

-Good enough to pay for rent, smokes, and whiskey.
+Good enough to cover rent, smokes, and whiskey.
 Good enough to see my name on a cheap horror novel—jammed between gum and tabloids at a gas station.
 Good enough to prove I wasn’t wasting my smoky life on booze and broads.